What is Giving Compass?

 Giving Compass' Take:

-• A nonprofit accelerator called Food System 6 hopes to impact our environment by helping agricultural entrepreneurs integrate waste prevention and other sustainable practices, as Food Tank reports.
+• Katerina Bozhinova reports that a nonprofit accelerator called Food System 6 hopes to impact our environment by helping agricultural entrepreneurs integrate waste prevention and other sustainable practices.

 Renske Lynde brings 20 years experience in food, agriculture, nutrition, and policy to the field of mission-driven food innovation.
 As a co-founder and managing director of the non-profit accelerator Food System 6 (FS6), Lynde guides food entrepreneurs who have the goal to transform the current food system.
 Innovators receive mentorship, access to a broad contact network, and innovative financing to devise impactful solutions for the environment and society.